vianarafael/koe/AUTH_SETUP.md

 # Email/Password Authentication Setup Guide

-This guide explains how to set up and use the email/password authentication system for the Koe application.
+This guide explains how to set up and use the email/password authentication system for the EngageMeter application.

 ## Prerequisites